Architecture & Benchmarks

 Method Returned product Verdict

-Token "chef's knife" appears in the bundle title.
-Review count promotes the bundle over single SKUs.
+Token "skillet" appears in the bundle title.
+Review count promotes the multi-piece set over single SKUs.

-Embedding clusters all "knife" SKUs together.
-Steak-knife sets often outrank single chef's knives by review volume.
+Embedding clusters all "pan" SKUs together.
+High-review woks and frying-pan sets often outrank a single cast iron skillet.

-Why this matters: Unbranded category extractions are common ("a good chef's knife", "a basic tripod").
-Naive retrieval picks the highest-ranked listing — often a multi-piece block set or a kids' practice knife, both of which match "chef's knife" by token.
+Why this matters: Unbranded category extractions are common ("a good cast iron skillet", "a basic tripod").
+Naive retrieval picks the highest-ranked listing — often a multi-piece cookware set or a different pan type, both of which match "skillet" by token.
 ChatAds runs a generic-prefix-mismatch validator that rejects titles where the query is a prefix of a longer phrase that names a different product.

 Model number identity